Chronicle20/gms-83-dll/README.md

 ### redirect
 Redirect IP the game uses for socket connections.
 Provided configuration produces a "localhost".

+### no-enter-mts-map-restriction
+Removes restriction on entering MTS on certain maps.

 ## Notes

 - I use CLion with a VisualStudio(2022 x86) Toolchain.
 Other IDEs are possible.